DOI-USGS/hyswap/docs/source/examples/cumulative_hydrograph_examples.rst

 Cumulative Streamflow Over The 2021 Water Year
 **********************************************

-First we will fetch some streamflow data from the NWIS service using the `dataretrieval` package.
+First we will fetch some streamflow data from the USGS Water Data service using the `dataretrieval` package.
 In this example we will fetch 20 years of data from a single site and then use the :obj:`hyswap.plot.plot_cumulative_hydrograph` function to calculate (via :obj:`hyswap.cumulative.calculate_daily_cumulative_values`) and plot cumulative flows.

 .. plot::
     :context: reset
     :include-source:

-    # get some data from the NWIS service
+    # get some data from the USGS Water Data service
-    df, md = dataretrieval.nwis.get_dv(
+    df, md = dataretrieval.waterdata.get_daily(
-        '06803495', start='2001-01-01', end='2021-12-31')
+        monitoring_location_id='USGS-06803495',
+        parameter_code='00060',
+        time='2001-01-01/2021-12-31')

     # plot the cumulative streamflow hydrograph
     fig, ax = plt.subplots(figsize=(8, 5))
     ax = hyswap.plots.plot_cumulative_hydrograph(
-        df, data_column_name='00060_Mean',target_years=2021,
+        df,
+        data_column_name='value',
+        date_column_name='time',
+        target_years=2021,
         ax=ax, year_type='water',
         title='Cumulative Streamflow Hydrograph')
     plt.show()